Designing button states: Tutorial and best practices - LogRocket Blog

 For example, adding animations or transitions to the focus state or using multiple colors for the button is unnecessary.
 A simple design is best.

+Yes, you can animate button states in Figma.
+You can use animations to show changes in the status or to create animations for success and loading states.

+In this article, we discussed everything you need to know about designing aesthetic, functional button states that enhance UX for your app or product across devices and platforms.
+For a quick checklist to refer to as you design your own button states, download this free resource.

-Some of these button states you’ll use in every app, universally.
-Others may only be when your app has gotten its feet off the ground.
+There are some button states you’ll use in every app, universally.
+Others may only be needed when your app has gotten its feet off the ground.
 Either way, paying attention to button states is one of the many essential tasks for UX designers.

 Optimizing your UI for clarity and accessibility will transform your app, so be sure to keep on top of the little things, even your buttons.

-Note: Editor’s note: This article was updated on 16 April 2025 to improve clarity, structure, and depth.
-The author has expanded on best practices and platform-specific guidance, as well as provided a downloadable checklist to follow when designing button states.
-This newly updated piece is a more comprehensive and actionable guide aimed at helping developers apply their understanding of button states across different product contexts.